 My research applies a range of methods from empirical asset pricing, industrial organization, macroeconomics, and financial intermediation theory with a specific focus on understanding how safe asset creation by financial institutions matters both for financial crises and for business cycles more broadly.

-This appearance on David Beckworth's Macro Musing Podcast presents a one hour overview of my research agenda and related thoughts on central bank policy.
+This episode of David Beckworth's Macro Musing Podcast presents a one hour overview of my research agenda and related thoughts on central bank policy.

 My Curriculum Vitae